 The goal of randomization is to allow you to study a relatively small proportion of the population and get results that can reasonably be said to represent the population more broadly.
 This makes research studies possible that would otherwise be infeasible due to exorbitant cost or other limitations (e.g., there's no way that you could ever interview every child about how they feel about school lunches), but for randomization to work for achieving generalization, it must be done in a manner that is appropriate for your research question, context, and population.

-Education researchers employ at least three common random-sampling strategies for doing this well.
-These include simple, proportional, and cluster sampling (see Table 2), which I will now explain in more detail.
+Education researchers employ at least four common random-sampling strategies for doing this well.
+These include simple, stratified, proportional, and cluster sampling (see Table 2), which I will now explain in more detail.

 100 teachers from private schools